 As we age, new stresses emerge on individuals and families and new directions need to be sought.
-Mediation assists with understanding and discussing the options available.
-Often decisions involve the entire family and mediation ensures that all people present at mediation can be heard and listened to.
-Families are complex and through mediation, relationships can be maintained throughout the difficult conversations that a decision making process often requires.
+Facilitated discussions or mediation, assists with understanding and discussing the changes and options available in a careful and managed way.
+Often decisions involve the entire family and having an independent and impartial person to manage the meeting, ensures that all people present at mediation can be heard and listened to and considered decisions made by all.

-Older Person Mediation Addresses a wide variety of family concerns.
+Elder Person Facilitated Discussion and Mediation addresses a wide variety of concerns.